radi0sus/orca_uv/README.md

 # orca_uv
-Plot absorption spectra from orca.out
+Plots absorption spectra from from ORCA output files